Income Tax in Denmark: Complete Guide

 What is the average salary after tax in Denmark?+

-Using the current baseline salary in the calculator, a typical after-tax income works out to about DKK 28,446.23 per month.
+Using the current guide salary in the calculator, a typical after-tax income works out to about DKK 28,446.23 per month.

 Where can I calculate my take-home pay in Denmark?+